-The input status of each button is output to the SoC as serial data by the parallel-serial conversion IC and detected.
+The input status of each button is output to the SoC via the data bus by the panel controlling ASIC and detected.

 Each LED is controlled to be lit by the LED driver based on the information of the serial data output from the SoC.